Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 The effective $\phi^4$-type lagrangian has the pseudospin rotational symmetry around $x$ axis;

 and the relative U(1) gauge symmetry;

-Note that in the presence of the Rashba interaction $\xi_{e} \ne 0$, the pseudospin rotational symmetry around the $x$ axis is nothing but the spin rotational symmetry in the hole layer in Eqs.~(1,17) in the main text; taking $\varphi_a=0$ and $\varphi_b=\mp\delta \varphi_0$ in Eq.~(6) of the main text leads to Eq.~(\ref{eqn8-2a}).
+Note that in the presence of the Rashba coupling $\xi_{e} \ne 0$, the pseudospin rotational symmetry around the $x$ axis is nothing but the spin rotational symmetry in the hole layer in Eqs.~(1, \ref{eqn0-0}); taking $\varphi_a=0$ and $\varphi_b=\mp\delta \varphi_0$ in Eq.~(6) of the main text leads to Eq.~(\ref{eqn8-2a}).
 For the relative $U(1)$ gauge symmetry, taking $\psi_b-\psi_a=-\psi$ in Eq.~(7) of the main text leads to Eq.~(\ref{eqn8-2b}).

 To calculate charge and spin Noether current in the hole layer, we choose $\varphi_b$ and $\psi_b-\psi_a$ to be positive.
-Namely, taking $\delta \varphi_0$ and $\psi$ in Eqs.~(\ref{eqn8-2a},\ref{eqn8-2b}) to be $\mp \epsilon$ and $-\epsilon$ with infinitesimally small positive $\epsilon$, we obtain
+Namely, taking $\delta \varphi_0$ and $\psi$ in Eqs.~(\ref{eqn8-2a}, \ref{eqn8-2b}) to be $\mp \epsilon$ and $-\epsilon$ with infinitesimally small positive $\epsilon$, we obtain

 (and $\phi^*_\nu$ changes accordingly) for the spin rotational symmetry and